thorehusfeldt/problem_package_format_copy/docs/source/format.rst

                ├── ...
                └── test case

-    and set, say,
+    If for example, subtask 1 consist of small instances to the problem (say, :math:`m\leq 12`)  and give 23 points, include the following in `secret/subtask_1/testdata.yaml`:

     .. code-block:: yaml
         :caption: `testdata.yaml` in subtask_1

+	input_validator_flags: --max_m 12
 	scoring: 23

-    The default aggregation setting ``min`` of ``secret/subtask_1`` ensures that its score is 23 exactly if all its test cases passed, otherwise it is 0.
+    The default aggregation setting ``min`` of ``secret/subtask_1`` ensures that its score is 23 if all its test cases passed.
+If any test case fails, the score is 0.
     The default aggregation setting ``sum`` of ``secret`` adds the scores for every subtask.